LuukvandenBent/DeepLearningGroup9/README.md

 ## General Code Adjustments

 The code provided in the repository alongside the paper was mostly stable.
 However, several changes were important to make to get the code fully working.
 A simple but necessary change in the train file used is to adapt the file location used to retrieve the data files: The locations provided in the github repository were incorrect for the repository itself.
 We set up the dataset location to be outside of the github folder to save space.
-Figure X shows an example of how the locations in glob.glob were modified.
+Figure 3 shows an example of how the locations in glob.glob were modified.

 ![Figure 6](figures/figure6.png?raw=true)

-Figure X: The adapted glob.glob() locations
+*Figure 3: The adapted glob.glob() locations.*

 The other change needed to make the system work was in common_classes.py.
 In the latest version of the original github repository, a number of lines were commented out.
 It was unclear as to why this was the case, as the original code contains very little comments.
-However, simply uncommenting the lines shown in figure X fixed the issue.
+However, simply uncommenting the lines shown in Figure 4 fixed the issue.

 ![Figure 7](figures/figure7.png?raw=true)

-Figure X:the lines which needed to be uncommented.
+*Figure 4: The lines which needed to be uncommented.*

 ## Loss Functions
 ### Loss Function Analyis